curityio/kafka-zero-trust/README.md

 Also get a `license.json` file for the Curity Identity Server and copy it to the `idsvr` folder:

-- If required sign up to the [Curity Developer Portal](https://developer.curity.io/) with your Github account.
+- If required sign up to the [Curity Developer Portal](https://developer.curity.io/) with your Github account
-- You can get a [Free Community Edition License](https://curity.io/product/community/) if you are new to the Curity Identity Server.
+- You can get a [Free Community Edition License](https://curity.io/product/community/) if you are new to the Curity Identity Server

 ## Run the Code

-Run the following script to run the APIs locally and all other components in a Docker Compose network.\
+Execute these commands to run the APIs locally and all other components in a Docker Compose network.\
-On the initial run it will take some minutes to download large third party containers:
+On the initial run it will take some minutes to download all third party containers:

 ```bash
 ./build.sh
 ./deploy.sh
 ```

-Then run a minimal console client that acts as the user facing app:
+Then run a minimal console client which acts as the user facing app:

 ```bash
 cd console-client